-If you’re having trouble maximising your study, achieving a study/work/life balance or developing a routine that works for you, Leaning Development can help you in every area you can imagine.
-You can also access online versions of these resources through Blackboard, or sign up for a workshop.
+If you’re having trouble maximising your study, achieving a study/work/life balance or developing a routine that works for you, Academic Learning Support can help you in every area you can imagine.
+A team of learning advisors are on hand, who can help you adapt to studying at home or with specific assessments.

 Peer Writing Mentors are also a great service where you can learn how to enhance your academic writing.
 These mentors are students who excelled in their courses, and are a wealth of knowledge when it comes to nailing the marking rubric.